Gudjohnsen fears Hazard departure

+Eidur Gudjohnsen is worried Chelsea could lose Eden Hazard after failing to qualify for the Champions League.

-The Blues won the Premier League title in 2016-2017 but could only finish fifth last term, amid regular speculation regarding the future of manager Antonio Conte.
+The Blues won the Premier League title in 2016-17 but could only finish fifth last term, amid regular speculation regarding the future of head coach Antonio Conte.

 Speaking to Omnisport courtesy of Nissan, official UEFA Champions League sponsor, Gudjohnsen was asked if he expects Hazard to stay at Stamford Bridge.